|Location:||Holland Centennial Commons, Floors 2, 2M, and 3|

 The Dixie State University Library is located in the Holland Centennial Commons and supports the instructional and research needs of the DSU community.
 The Library is also a part of Utah Academic Library Consortium, which provides many shared resources with other institutions in the state.

-Students have access to almost 250,000 print and electronic books, almost 10,000 DVD's, CD's and other AV material, and almost 432,000 streaming audio albums and video files.
-The library also provides access to more than 125 electronic databases and more than 40,000 print and electronic magazines, journals, and newspapers which can be accessed 24 hours a day.
+Students have access to over 220,000 print and electronic books, over 20,000 DVD's, CD's and other AV material, and almost 432,000 streaming audio albums and video files.
+The library also provides access to more than 120 electronic databases and more than 40,000 print and electronic magazines, journals, and newspapers which can be accessed 24 hours a day.
+Professors can put textbooks and class material on reserve at the circulation desk on the second floor that students can check out for designated periods of time.
+Students, faculty, and staff also have access to a VCR, a Blu-ray player, smart boards, whiteboards, and are able to check out markers at the circulation desk.
 The Special Collections & Archives area on the third floor features rare books, photographs, local histories, archival materials (including old yearbooks) plus material on Utah’s Dixie, the Arizona Strip, the Big Muddy Region of Nevada, and Dixie State University and a unique collection of Oral Histories.

 The Holland Centennial Commons is the information hub for the campus, with comfortable furniture, an information commons with over 160 computers, collaborative learning spaces, areas for quiet study, with study spaces located on all floors.
 Reference librarians are available to help support research needs.
 IT services for students and faculty are available at four Information Desks throughout the library.
 The library is open 96 hours each week during fall and spring semesters.
-For additional information please go to the library website: http://library.dixie.edu.
+For additional information please go to the library website.

 |LLS 1010||Information Literacy||1|